ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 Trust Anchor:
-: As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor "represents an authoritative entity via a public key and associated data.
+: As defined in {{RFC6024}} and {{RFC9019}}, a Trust Anchor "represents an authoritative element via a public key and associated data.
 The public key is used to verify digital signatures, and the associated data is used to constrain the types of information for which the trust anchor is authoritative."
 The